danieldiamond/gitlab-analytics/README.md

 # Why open source BizOps within GitLab?

-## Business Intelligence with DevOps
+## Business Intelligence with DevOps, or BIOps

 Common CI/CD tools have all of the functionality needed to setup and maintain a Business Intelligence stack within an organization.
 They are able to periodically run a flexible array of software, and deploy to a set of environments.